-During the year, we generated strong results with DE1 of \$4.8 billion.
-DE before realizations1 were \$4.2 billion for the year.
-After adjusting for the impact of the special distribution of a 25% interest in our asset management business in December 20222, DE before realizations increased by \$398 million or 10% compared to the prior year.
-The increase over the year is attributable to inflows from continued fundraising momentum and capital deployment in our Asset Management business, the scaling of our Insurance Solutions business, and the resilient performance of our Operating Businesses.
+During the year, we generated strong results with DE of \$6.3 billion.
+DE before realizations were \$4.9 billion for the year, an increase of \$648 million or 15% over the prior year.
+The increase is attributable to inflows from continued fundraising momentum and capital deployment in our Asset Management business, acquisitions, organic growth, and strong investment performance in our Wealth Solutions business, and the resilient earnings across our Operating Businesses.
+We also recognized \$403 million of net carried interest from realizations in private funds managed by BAM and generated \$1.0 billion of disposition gains from principal investments, primarily related to a gain on the sale of a portion of our BAM shares to AEL shareholders.

-Our Asset Management business generated DE before realizations of \$2.6 billion in the current year.
-BAM benefited from a strong year of fundraising and capital deployment, with growth in FRE1 supported by significant inflows from our infrastructure, real estate, global transition, and private equity funds, and capital deployed at our perpetual strategies and long-term credit funds, resulting in a \$39 billion or 9% increase in fee-bearing capital1 over the prior year.
-Distributions from our direct investments were \$876 million in the current year.
+Our Asset Management business generated DE before realizations of \$1.7 billion in the current year.
+BAM benefited from a strong year of fundraising and capital deployment, with growth in FRE supported by significant inflows across our flagship and complementary strategies including the close of the AEL mandate, and capital deployed at our perpetual strategies and long-term credit funds, resulting in a \$82 billion or 18% increase in fee-bearing capital over the prior year.
+Distributions from our direct investments were \$909 million in the current year.